Skip to main content

 You can ask Javi to perform the following actions:

-• access approval - approve access requests directly within Microsoft Teams
+• Access approval – approve access requests

 • Q&A – get answers to questions about Omada Identity and technical documentation